 Even after you've found a more affordable place to live in California, moving there can be expensive.
 By working with a Clever Partner Agent, you'll have an expert in your corner and you may be able to take advantage of Clever Cash Back.

 When you buy a home with a Clever agent, you might be eligible for up to cash back to use on anything you want.
 For the average home value of $538,500, you'd pocket cash back to help you move (or splurge on a great housewarming gift for yourself).

 If you prefer a large city in California, but are on a budget, check out Sacramento.
 The city has a population of more than half a million, but a median home value of $326,900.
 You’ll enjoy the benefits of living in the capital city with plenty to do, lots of historic landmarks and loads of food options.

 Another benefit of Sacramento is the abundance of jobs — both in the private sector and through the state government.
 While the city had some rockiness surrounding the last recession, the city is on the path to recovery.

-If you love day-trips, Sacramento offers plenty close places to explore — Lake Tahoe, San Francisco, Napa and Sonoma, Monterey, Santa Cruz, and Yosemite, just to name a few.
+If you love day trips, Sacramento offers plenty of close places to explore — Lake Tahoe, San Francisco, Napa and Sonoma, Monterey, Santa Cruz, and Yosemite, just to name a few.